skyylark/notify_challenge/README.md

 ### Prerequisites

+Docker compose:
-Docker compose which should be installed with windows
+which should be installed with windows version of Docker

 Linux may need to install it separately